oeh77/grepper_contributor_coin_contract/README.md

 # Grepper Contributor Coin (GREPCC) ![alt text](https://www.codegrepper.com/images/grepper_coin_beta_40.png)
-The purpose of GREPCC is to provide a tangible reward as an incentive for developers to contribute answers, feedback, engagement and content to the Grepper community.
+The purpose of GREPCC is to provide a fun reward system as incentive for developers to contribute answers, feedback, engagement and content to the Grepper community.
  “Grepper Contributor Coin (GREPCC)” is a social token built on the Solana blockchain.

 ## How GREPCC Is Distributed